atbcb/usab-uswds/_ada-guides/chapter-10-fishing-piers-and-platforms.md

 surface.
 This protection will prevent persons using wheelchairs or other mobility devices from slipping off the pier or platform.

-![illustation of 2-inch edge protection at pier]({{ site.baseurl }}{{ page.image-directory }}chapter10/fishing-guide/page-9_hi.jpg){: .img-large}
+![illustation of 2 inch edge protection at pier]({{ site.baseurl }}{{ page.image-directory }}chapter10/fishing-guide/page-9_hi.jpg){: .img-large}

-![illustration of 12-inch deck extension without edge protection]({{ site.baseurl }}{{ page.image-directory }}chapter10/fishing-guide/page-11.jpg){: .img-large}
+![illustration of 12 inch deck extension without edge protection]({{ site.baseurl }}{{ page.image-directory }}chapter10/fishing-guide/page-11.jpg){: .img-large}

 Edge protection is not required where a railing, guardrail, or handrail